-For those experienced nonprofit leaders and executives responsible for realizing the vision, mission and direction of their nonprofit organizations, this program focuses on developing the skills essential in preparing to lead for the future.
+For experienced nonprofit leaders and executives responsible for igniting new ideas in their nonprofit organizations, this program focuses on developing the skills essential in bringing creativity and vision to the workplace.

-In this program, you will explore new developments and key concepts in the theory and practice of creative, effective and impactful leadership.
-You will leave equipped and empowered to deliver maximum leadership value to your organization and its stakeholders.
+In this program, you will explore fresh concepts in the theory and practice of creative, effective and impactful leadership.
+Additionally, you’ll learn how to develop the courage to think differently and lead with passion for the future.
+You will leave equipped and empowered to deliver maximum leadership value to your organization by doing more while integrating new ideas.

 Create a vision for your organization’s future